fusion-energy/neutronics_material_maker/README.md

 # <a name="chainging_the_nuclear_library"></a>Changing the nuclear library

+There are a range of ways to specify the required nuclear library for both the MCNP and serpent in a range of ways.

+**Applying a library to individual isotopes**

-Serpent, MCNP material cards can contain a pointer to the desired nuclear cross section file.
-The pointer is optinal but if included it appears after the zaid entry in the material card.
+Serpent and MCNP material cards can contain a pointer to the desired nuclear cross section file.
+The pointer is optional but if included it appears after the zaid entry in the material card.
 When importing neutronics_material_maker it attempts to import a default Serpent 2 xsdir file and find the preferential nuclear library evaluation for each isotope present in the xsdir.
 If no file is found or the particular isotope is not found then the optional nuclear library is left blank in material cards.
-The default path of the xsdir file is **/opt/serpent2/xsdir.serp**, however this can be changed using the **set_xsdir(filename)** function as demonstrated below.
+The default path of the xsdir file is **/opt/serpent2/xsdir.serp**, however this can be changed using the **set_xsdir(filename)** function as demonstrated below. the set_xsdir method allows for the importing of an MCNP xsdir file in the same way.

 ```python
 from neutronics_material_maker.examples import *